 The Hospital offers outpatient and inpatient services in various specialist fields.
 The outpatient department will provide Radiology, Dialysis, Pharmacy, Rehabilitation Unit, and Oncology day clinic services.

 Our Radiology department features cutting-edge medical imaging equipment.
 Eight x-ray machines will serve approximately 2 500 patients a year.
 Also available are an MRI machine, a CT scan, a nuclear CT scan, a fluoroscope and two ultrasound machines.
 Through the generosity of General Electric, the department has been transformed into a magical adventure land.
 Customised wall-art and decorative applications on the machinery itself will engage and distract young patients and reduce their anxiety during procedures.

 The Nephrology department houses 17 dialysis machines that will accommodate 8 500 treatments annually.
 Our capacity is high even when compared with international standards.

-Our Physiotherapy department has a range of innovative equipment to facilitate the rehabilitation of young patients, including a unique sensory garden that will be employed in the recovery of Neurology and Musculo-Skeletal patients amongst others.
+Our Rehabilitation Unit has a range of innovative equipment to facilitate the rehabilitation of young patients, including a unique sensory garden that will be employed in the recovery of Neurology and Musculo-Skeletal patients amongst others.